Sanjiv Chaturvedi: Campaign against black money

 In August 2017, Chaturvedi submitted a 16-point RTI application to the prime minister's office for information on funds brought into India by the Modi government and deposited into citizen accounts.
 During the 2014 parliamentary elections, the BJP promised to deposit ₹15 lakhs of foreign money into the account of every citizen.
 Chaturvedi also sought information on corruption complaints against Modi government ministers, a copy of the inquiry report and action taken on the complaints by the prime minister.
 Although the prime minister's office initially refused to provide the information, the Central Information Commission (CIC) ordered the prime minister's office to do so within 15 days on 16 October 2018.
 In its 12 November response, the prime minister's office said that providing details would be "cumbersome exercise" and "disproportionately divert the resources of the office" under Section 7 (9) of the RTI Act, 2005.
 The office also refused to provide information about money brought in from abroad, saying that its disclosure would affect a black-money investigation and citing Sections 8(1)(h) and 24 of the RTI Act.
 The denial by the PMO was questioned by Shiv Sena. and Chaturvedi called the fight against corruption a second freedom struggle, which has been studied in several publications.

 In November 2018, Chaturvedi filed a non-compliance complaint against the prime minister's office with the Central Information Commission under Section 18 of the RTI Act.
 The complaint was heard in April and June 2019; in an 18 June order, the CIC ruled that the prime minister's office was incorrect in its justification.
 However, it agreed with the PMO that disclosure of the information would impede an ongoing investigation.

 In July and September 2019, the Delhi High Court dismissed Chaturvedi's case.
 A Supreme Court division bench, hearing a special leave petition filed by Chaturvedi against the Delhi High Court rulings, issued a notice to the PMO in January 2020.

+In January 2024, in a landmark judgement, involving corruption cases investigated by Chaturvedi.
+The Delhi High Court ruled that CBI is not exempted under RTI Act in matters of Corruption and human rights violation.
+Earlier in September 2023, in an unprecedented and bold order, the Delhi High Court issued contempt notices, to two senior CBI officers on petition of Chaturvedi.

+In July 2024, Supreme Court agreed to expedite hearing of case of black money brought from abroad, on petition of Chaturvedi.

+In an unprecedented affidavit filed before Delhi High Court in April 2024, in second contempt petition of Chaturvedi against it, CBI alleged 'arm twisting' by Chaturvedi.